MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 # Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007

+2025/07/24

+2500<->3000

+- what does a symbol
+- r is a position vector
+- we don't know how to do dr, r is a vector

+# Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007

 2000<->2500

 2025/07/23